caiogondim/javascript-environments-logos/readme.md

 <!----------------------------------------------------------------------------->
 ## Usage

+You can download the icons or link directly to this repo.

-To use it, choose the logos you want use and do something like the below
+To use them in a table inside your README file, choose the logos you want to use and do something like the example below:
-example:

 ```markdown
 <a href="https://nodejs.org"><img height=48 src="https://raw.githubusercontent.com/caiogondim/javascript-server-side-logos/master/node.js/standard/454x128.png"></a> | <a href="https://iojs.org"><img height=48 src="https://raw.githubusercontent.com/caiogondim/javascript-environments-logos/master/iojs/standard/224x256.png" alt="io.js logo"></a>
 --- | ---
 0.10+ ✔ | 1.0+ ✔
 ```

+Or take a look in the [raw file](https://raw.githubusercontent.com/caiogondim/javascript-environments-logos/master/readme.md) of this README file and get the pieces you want.

 <!----------------------------------------------------------------------------->